 - Tinnitus (an occasional symptom of TMJ disorders)

 - TMJ disorders

-Depending on your case, potential treatments for these conditions may include oral appliances such as a day and night appliance, an ALF appliance, or a Myobrace®.
+Depending on your case, potential treatments for these conditions may include oral appliances such as a day and night appliance or a Myobrace®.
 Some dentists may also be able to offer cold laser therapy to alleviate pain.
 Cold laser therapy is safe, non-invasive, and painless; read more about it here.

 If you have persistent headaches, tell your dentist!

 Even if you don’t suspect that an underlying dental condition might be causing your discomfort, tell your dentist.
 An accurate diagnosis and effective treatment of the root cause of headaches begins with communication.
 A knowledgeable dentist will check carefully, and will create a treatment plan or refer you to a specialist as appropriate.
 You don’t have to suffer!